-From 1997-2008, shark catches composed from 19% to 64% of the estimated Other Species total catches.
-Spiny dogfish composed 47% of total shark catch, Pacific sleeper sharks 29%, unidentified sharks 18%, and salmon sharks 6% (Table 3).
+From 1997-2009, shark catches composed from 11% to 65% of the estimated Other Species total catches.
+Spiny dogfish composed 57% of total shark catch, Pacific sleeper sharks 24%, unidentified sharks 14%, and salmon sharks 5% (Table 3).
 Blue sharks, sixgill sharks, and brown cat sharks were rarely identified in catches and were included with unidentified sharks.
+The majority of caught sharks are discarded (Table 4) and those that are retained are nearly all used for fishmeal (T. Hiatt, pers. comm.)

-Based on the 1997-2008 GOA catch estimates, spiny dogfish were caught primarily in the flatfish (29%) and sablefish (26%) fisheries (Table 4).
-Pacific sleeper sharks were caught primarily in the Pacific cod (40%) and pelagic pollock (24%) fisheries (Table 5), and salmon sharks were caught primarily in the pelagic pollock (57%) and bottom pollock (16%) fisheries (Table 6).
-Incidental catches of other and unidentified shark species were rare in the GOA except for a large catch in 1998 taken in the sablefish fishery (Table 7).
-The highest incidences of catches for all shark species occur in area 630 (Figure 1).
-For the years 1997-2008, area 630 accounted for 49% of the spiny dogfish catch (Table 8), 43% of Pacific sleeper shark catch (Table 9), and 55% of salmon shark catch (Table 10).
-However, other sharks and unidentified sharks were caught primarily in area 659 during the years 1997-2008 (61%, Table 11).
+Based on the 1997-2009 GOA catch estimates, spiny dogfish were caught primarily in the flatfish (35%) and Pacific cod (23%) fisheries (Table 5).
+Pacific sleeper sharks were caught primarily in the Pacific cod (38%) and pollock (34%) fisheries (Table 6), and salmon sharks were caught primarily in the pollock (68%) and halibut (11%) fisheries (Table 7).
+Incidental catches of other and unidentified shark species were rare in the GOA except for a large catch in 1998 taken in the sablefish fishery (Table 8).

 The majority of vessels fishing in the GOA are smaller vessels subject to 30% observer coverage, although some target fisheries (i.e. rockfish) are conducted by larger vessels with 100% observer coverage.
 In making these catch estimates; we are assuming that Other Species catch aboard observed vessels is representative of Other Species catch aboard unobserved vessels throughout the GOA.
 These catch estimates do not include unobserved fisheries such as the halibut IFQ fishery or ADF&G managed fisheries such as the salmon setnet fisheries, both of which are thought to have high levels of shark bycatch.
-For example, Courtney et al. (2006, Appendix D) estimated shark catch by species and for 2004, the estimated spiny dogfish catch in the halibut IFQ fishery was roughly equal to the estimated catch for all sharks in the observed fisheries in the GOA.
+See Appendix A for discussion on estimating bycatch from the IFQ halibut fisheries.